kennethtran91/Spotlight/docs/api-endpoints.md

 - `POST /api/comments`
   - only if the user is signed in
 - `DELETE /api/comments/:id`
   - only if the user is signed in and comment written by user
+- `PATCH /api/comments/:id`
+  - only if the user is signed in and comment written by user